IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   robustness with less overhead.
 QUIC {{RFC9000}} overcomes this issue because of inherent design.

 * SCReAM has over time been evaluated in a number of different experiments, a few examples are found in {{SCReAM-evaluation-L4S}}.

+# Algorithm changes {#algorithm-changes}

+Algorithm changes since the last draft version are:

+* Slow down reference window growth when close the last know max is disabled when L4S active.
+This makes SCReAM adhere more closely to 2 marked packets per RTT at steady state.
+* Reference window decrease and increase reduced by up to 50% when ref_wnd/mss is small.
+This reduces rate oscillations.
+* Target bitrate down adjustment when ref_wnd/mss is small is modified to only help to avoid that the data unit queue grows excessively in certain low bitrate cases.

 # IANA Considerations {#iana}